Course title in Estonian

 Upon completing the course the student:

-- knows the texts of Russian literature of the Middle Ages;
+- knows the main texts of East Slavic folklore and Old Russian literature;

 Study programmes containing that course